knazim667/mp4-to-gif-converter/README.md

 * Chakra UI - A simple, modular component library for React.
 * Video.js - An open source HTML5 video player.
 * Axios - A promise-based HTTP client for the browser and Node.js.
+* React Router DOM - For client-side routing.
+* React Helmet Async - For managing document head elements (titles, meta tags).

 **Backend:**

 * Python - A versatile and powerful programming language.
 * Flask - A lightweight and flexible micro web framework for Python.
+* Flask-CORS - For handling Cross-Origin Resource Sharing.
+* Flask-Mail - For sending emails from the application.
 * MoviePy - A Python library for video editing.
 * Boto3 - The AWS SDK for Python, used for interacting with AWS S3.
 * yt-dlp - A youtube-dl fork with additional features and fixes for downloading videos from various URLs.
 * Pillow - A powerful image processing library for Python (often a dependency of MoviePy).
 * python-dotenv - A library for reading key-value pairs from a `.env` file into environment variables.
+* OpenCV (cv2) - Used for scene detection in `ai_trimming.py`.
 * ClamAV - An open-source antivirus engine (optional).

 **Infrastructure:**